Pyt-logo

 • Bus – Watch for bus 234, 236, or 605 to Casino East Station.
 The Skydeck is a short 5-minute walk from here.
 One can plan the route using Public Transport Victoria

-Be it a romantic getaway, a fun-filled day out with the kids or a solo adventure, Eureka Skydeck is an all-round short-haul visit that definitely packs the punch and value for money.
-Head straight to this must-see attraction in Melbourne for a few hours of timeless memories!
+Be it a romantic getaway, a fun-filled day out with the kids, or a solo adventure, Eureka Skydeck is an all-round attraction that packs great value for money.
+No matter which Melbourne tour package you choose, don’t miss the chance to enjoy the city’s spectacular skyline from this iconic observation deck.

 Explore Our Best-Selling Australia Tour Packages